 Vincent said the plan is to start putting homeless veterans in these homes no later than Dec.
 1. His department will be overseeing the application process of picking and choosing the best homeless veterans for these homes.

 Vincent spoke about the importance of having a community when rehabilitating and the importance of feeling like you belong.

-“You cannot tell me of one societal change that hasn’t happened in this great country without the first of a community getting together and making it happen, civil rights, equal rights, gender rights, and it’s about time we start talking about housing rights,” said Vincent.
+“You cannot tell me of one societal change that hasn’t happened in this great country without the first of a community getting together and making it happen, civil rights, equal rights, gender rights, and it’s about time we start talking about housing rights,” he said.

 Next to these tiny homes is a community center, shared bathrooms, showers, and laundry, commercial kitchen, medical clinic, community lounge and storage.

-According to Vincent the tenants will have to sign a lease, and his department will work with the individual on the terms of that lease.
+Vincent said the tenants will have to sign a lease, and his department will work with the individual on the terms of that lease.

 This story was originally published by KHON 2 here.